niemca/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 * activity Name: read subheading below.
 * subject: identifier for each of the 30 volunteers that participated on the experiment.

+## Activities

+Activities performed by each volunteer that  participated in the experiment.
+The activities performed were:

+* WALKING (Original Data Set ID = 1).
+* WALKING_UPSTAIRS (Original Data Set ID = 2).
+* WALKING_DOWNSTAIRS (Original Data Set ID = 3).
+* SITTING (Original Data Set ID = 4).
+* STANDING (Original Data Set ID = 5).
+* LAYING (Original Data Set ID = 6).

 ## Measurements.

-The file tidy_data.txt contains in each row the average of each of the following variables for each activity and each subject:
+The file tidy_data.txt contains in each row the average of each of the following variables for each activity performed by each subject:

 * Frequency_BodyAcc_Mean_X
 * Frequency_BodyAcc_Mean_Y